mhahsler/CS7320-AI/README.md

 git clone https://github.com/mhahsler/CS7320-AI
 ```

-The assignments are improved frequently, so always `pull` the latest version before you start to work on a new assignment.
+The assignments are improved frequently, so, if you have cloned the repository at the beginning of the semester, then always `pull` the latest version before you start to work on a new assignment.

 ```
 git pull
 ```

+If you want to use git for version control while you work on the assignments, then do not fork the repository, but create a new `private` repository and add the assignments.

-Your assignment notebooks needs to be a complete project reports with
+Your assignment notebooks should be a complete project reports with

 - documentation (including your design choices),
 - code (with comments for difficult to understand sections) and